Duramax LML EGR Delete Guide

 • Not great for the environment

 While emissions equipment isn’t great for diesel engines and their reliability, they are great for the environment.
-And for that reason they are required by emissions laws in all 50 states.
-This makes deleting the EGR system illegal nationwide.
-You won’t pass inspections or emissions testing and can even get in legal trouble as many states are starting to target and crack down on deleted diesel trucks.
+And for that reason they are required in all 50 states.
+You won’t pass inspections or emissions testing and can even get in trouble as many states are starting to target and crack down on deleted diesel trucks.

 Additionally, it limits your resale value and maintenance options.
 Very few shops will mess with deletes anymore so you will likely need to DIY the install and could have a hard time finding shops willing to work on other maintenance.